binarykitchen/videomail-client/README.md

 }
 ```

-You also can get all the above using the `videomailClient.get()` API call.
+You also can get all the above using the `videomailClient.getByKey()` API call.

 <a name="form"></a>